 In this case, you can try IKE fragmentation.
 You must make changes to the FortiGate and FortiClient configurations.

 Enable IKE fragmentation on the FortiGate using the following FortiOS CLI commands:

 edit <your IPsec VPN>

 set fragmentation enable

 To configure FortiClient:

-- Enable IKE fragmentation on FortiClient using XML:
+Enable IKE fragmentation on FortiClient using the following XML configuration:

 <name>your IPsec VPN</name>